bmartino1/netprobe_lite/README.md

 A. 5s is the timeout for DNS queries in Netprobe Lite.
 If you see this happening for one specific IP, likely your machine is having issues using that DNS server (and so you shouldn't use it for home use).

 ## License

-This project is released under a custom license that restricts commercial use.
+This project is released under the GNU Public License it orgins comes from the forked custom license that restricts commercial use!
 You are free to use, modify, and distribute the software for non-commercial purposes.
 Commercial use of this software is strictly prohibited without prior permission.
 If you have any questions or wish to use this software commercially, please contact [plaintextpackets@gmail.com].